llingg/behaviour-benchmarking/README.md

 Behaviour score: offset (distance and angle), calculated d and phi compared to ground truth, distance travelled, duration of Benchmark

 ToDo: Spit out type of tile where Benchmark was stopped in case of an early termination
+ToDo: Make one notebook out of all where first the localization bag is analyzed, then (if there is daign toolbox info) the toolbox info is analysed (up to the moment where it crashed)
+Then the bag from the duckiebot is analyzed (also up to the time where the DB crashed), then the mean calculation and the std calculation just for the files that are available if there is only one just bring it in the right format if there are several then calc mean.
+For the std just use the data recorded of loc system or of DB if there is some data (do not look at diag data).
+Then for the score check what is available and print whatever is available.
+ToDo: Final comparison works also without diagnostic toolbox data -> don't compare this stuff if it is not available -> then user must type the container version by himselfe!
+ToDo: same for the bag recorded directly on the Duckiebot

 ### Termination Criteria